aldolipani/PoolBiasEstimators/README.md

 ## Arguments of the Application
 ### Leave One Run/Organization Out approach (-s or -o with -d <value>), Available Only in *Analysis* Mode
 The pooling technique is mostly used during evaluation campaigns.
-In a evaluation campaign many challenges take place with a number of organization partecipating at them, and each organization in each challenge is allowed to submit more then one run.
+In a evaluation campaign many challenges take place with a number of organization participating at them, and each organization in each challenge is allowed to submit more then one run.
 Sometimes the runs submitted by the same organization are generated using the same system with just some difference in the tuning of its parameters.
-This behaviour has the effect to produce slightly similar runs that would contribute to the pool with a similar set of documents to be judged.
+This behavior has the effect to produce slightly similar runs that would contribute to the pool with a similar set of documents to be judged.
 To avoid this effect that would minimize the measure of the pool bias, and to make a more realistic analysis of it, we implemented the possibility to switch approach from the default one leave-one-run-out to leave-one-organization-out approach, in which all the runs submitted by the organization of the selected run are unpooled.

-The leave-one-organization-out approach requires additional information that needs to be provided through an xml description file like in the following example, in which it is specified to which organization every run belongs.
+The leave-one-organization-out approach requires additional information that needs to be provided through an XML description file like in the following example, in which it is specified to which organization every run belongs.

 ```xml
 <set>